Defne-A/Project-1-AGAIN/README.md

 1) A camera setup in a 3rd person perspective located behind the player that follows him, camera is also mouse controlled so as to be able to view the world more efficiently.
 2) Realistic terrain that features several rises in terrain due to surrounding mountains and hillsides.
 It also features dips in the floor for bodies of water.
 3) Several varieties of trees are featured, up to 5 different types in the land
 4) A castle placed near the corner with outer walls, and an inner keep.
-It also has a bunch of doorways and windows, with a grand opening in the front to enter.
-It's loaded with a variety of weaponry to fend off intruders.
 5) A small village can be located near the lake.
 It contains many differently shaped buildings and lots of interesting objects to find.
 6) There's two massive bodies of water located within the map.
 There's a river that leads into a big pool of water located in a corner by the village, with a boat on the shore.
 By the castle in the opposite corner, there is a giant moat around the castle, with a bridge over it.